HarshaliP99/HarshaliP99/README.md

 - 👋 Hi, I’m Harshali
-- 👀 I’m a software developer.
+- 👀 I’m a software developer in baker hughes.
-- 🌱 I’m currently working on dot net, cloud computing and react js
+- 🌱 I’m currently working on dot-net core , cloud computing and react js
-- 💞️ I’m looking to collaborate on full stack developement
+- 💞️ I’m looking to collaborate on full stack developement .
-- 📫 How to reach me ...

 <!---
 HarshaliP99/HarshaliP99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.